 Ticket Booths at the St. Tammany Parish Fair

-After walking in the main entrance, there is a booth to the left selling tickets, which you will in-turn trade for a wristband for all of the rides.
+After walking in the main entrance, there is a booth to the left selling tickets or a wristband for all of the rides.
 DO NOT GO TO THAT BOOTH.
 The line is ridiculously long and there were two more booths with tickets/wristbands that had no line.
 One was in the back of the fair by the 4-H exhibit, and the other one was in the back right corner of the fair near the Ferris Wheel.
 Our wristband was $20 and let our girl ride as many rides as she could handle.
-After 3 p.m. the price goes up to $25 dollars until 10 p.m.
+After 3 p.m. the price goes up to $25 dollars until 10 p.m. (these were prices at the time the article was written.
+For this year’s prices please see their website.)

 The 4-H Exhibit at the St. Tammany Parish Fair